 Scarne on Card Tricks

 John Scarne was a magic and card trick know-it-all.
-He level of expertise was very deep.
+His level of expertise was very deep.
 His book Scarne on Card Tricks is a classic.
-It had 155 good tricks, all of them being simple or using very to little of no sleight of hand.
+It had 155 good tricks, all of them being simple or using very little or no sleight of hand.

 Karl Fulves – Self-Working Card Tricks

-Karl Fulves was one of the best known writers in magic and had a tremendous knowledge.
+Karl Fulves was one of the best-known writers in magic and had tremendous knowledge.
 His book on self-working, easy card tricks has been a very popular one.

 Roberto Giobbi – Simply Amazing

 Roberto Giobbi is one of the greatest card magicians of all time and he wrote the book on Card College.
 Using all of his expertise and knowledge of card tricks, in Simply Amazing he takes the top 6 self-working tricks and teaches them to you.